0zean/MODWT-MARS/README.md

 MODWT allows for decomposition of nondyadic lengthed signals and is circular-shift invariant making it suitable for financial time series prediction.
 It decomposes a signal in time-frequency space, exposing time-frequency information in the orignal signal not seen otherwise.
 Since the MODWT-MRA phase shifts the coefficients to be approximately time-aligned it is used.

-A level 3 MODWT-MRA, using a Dauchecies least asymmetric wavelet (symlet), is performed in R using reflection of the right boundary to mitigate edge effects* (See point below).
+A level 3 MODWT-MRA, using a Dauchecies least asymmetric wavelet (symlet), is performed in R using reflection of the right boundary to mitigate edge effects* (See explanatory point below).
 A feature set is generated autoregressively by taking the 4 previous values at each time step given by the expression below.

 At time t, value x is defined as: